prototypefund/Digital_Bargeld-docs/manpages/taler.conf.5.rst

 reserve closing fees charged by the exchange.
 Note that fees are specified using the name of the wire method, not by the plugin name.
 You need to replace “YEAR” in the option name by the calendar year for which the fee should apply.
-Usually, fees should be given for serveral years in advance.
+Usually, fees should be given for several years in advance.

 WIRE-FEE-YEAR